 It’s true that the beauty industry and other “feminine” leaning ones, like fashion, get sledged with shaming around consumption—often more than the ones that are less overtly visible but doing more damage.
 Car tires, for example, are one of the biggest contributors to microplastic pollution.
 One study showed they could generate up to 68,000 tonnes of microplastics in the UK annually, a far higher number than the estimated 2,300-5,900 tonnes of fibres generated by washing synthetic clothing.

 Nevertheless, individual actions are significant and also serve as important signification.
-Doing things a lil different starts a conversation, helps people see alternatives and can ripple out into people generally being more conscious of environmental issues.
-It’s not that deep, but it’s also not that shallow, u feel?
+Doing things a little differently starts a conversation, helps people see alternatives and can ripple out into people generally being more conscious of environmental issues.
+It’s not that deep, but it’s also not that shallow, you feel?

-If you’re after some eco-friendlier sparkle options we’ve rounded up some of Tolpigin and our faves below.
+If you’re after some eco-friendlier sparkle options we’ve rounded up some of our faves below.

 Pls note, words like biodegradable and bio-compostable can have different meanings, so if you are buying a glitter, it’s good to check it credentials for what aligns w your own personal brand of eco-anxiety.

 Eco-Friendly Glitter Makeup To Try Now

 For a biodegradable glitter option that is vegan and cruelty-free, Tolpigin suggests The Glitter Tribe.
 A Syrup fave, these lil friends are marine and freshwater biodegradable and also home compostable.
 You absolutely love to see it.